javeria7c/javeria7c/README.md

 💞️ I’m looking to collaborate as a junior JavaScript developer.

-📫 How to reach me email: javeria.7c@gmail.com / contact Number: 03251675170 (Also on whatsapp)
+📫 How to reach me email: javeria.7c@gmail.com / contact Number: 03251675170 (Also on WhatsApp)

 💼 linkedin Profile: https://www.linkedin.com/in/javeria7c